Gamers Helping Gamers

 Gamers Helping Gamers is an American nonprofit organization that assists aspiring college students who play the collectable card game Magic: The Gathering by awarding tuition scholarships.

-Organization history
+History

 A small group of dedicated Magic: The Gathering players founded Gamers Helping Gamers in 2012.
 Aspiring scholarship recipients can apply for the funds by submitting a FAFSA form, a high school transcript, and a series of essay responses.
 As of 2013, the scholarship awards $5,000 a year for college.